-The board of directors has appointed a compensation committee that shall comprise at least three directors.
+The board of directors has appointed a compensation committee which shall comprise at least three directors.
+In addition to these three, the board of directors appoints one board representative for the employees who participates in the committee.
 The board chair is a permanent member of the committee and also chairs the committee.
 The committee members are appointed by the board of directors for a two-year term.